top of page

 Why Symptoms Come Back

-Several factors contribute to persistent or repeating infections.
+Several factors contribute to persistent or recurring infections.
 Common triggers include:

-• Antibiotic use• Hormonal changes from birth control or perimenopause
+• Hormonal changes from birth control or perimenopause

 • Uncontrolled diabetes or elevated blood sugars